2018–2024 Arab protests

-The 2018–2024 Arab protests were a series of anti-government protests which began in several Arab world countries in 2018.
+The 2018–2024 Arab protests, also referred to as the Second Arab Spring, (Note: For other names, See #Names) were a series of anti-government protests which began in several Arab world countries in 2018.

 In Iraq, the deadliest incident of civil unrest since the fall of Saddam Hussein resulted in its prime minister Adil Abdul-Mahdi being replaced.

 Sustained civil disobedience in Sudan resulted in the overthrow of president Omar al-Bashir in a military coup d'état, the Khartoum massacre, and the transfer of power from a military junta to the Transitional Sovereignty Council but led to a civil war in 2023.

 In Algeria, a series of mass protests resulted in the resignation of president Abdelaziz Bouteflika, and the postponement of the scheduled presidential election.
 Other protests also took place in Egypt, Jordan, Lebanon, Morocco, Syria, and Tunisia, along with economic protests in the Gaza Strip.

 Context and background

 Tesbih Habbal and Muzna Hasnawi, Syrian editors writing in The Nation in October 2019, argued that the sustained street protests in the Arab world since 2018 constituted a second wave of the process that started with the 2010–2011 Arab Spring.
 Syrian protestors in October 2019 held signs stating, "Syria—Egypt—Iraq: You've revived the spirit of the Arab people, from the [Atlantic] Ocean to the [Persian] Gulf!"
 Habbal and Hansawi described the process as having "profoundly changed the political consciousness of the region", overcoming fear of political activity and "setting a crucial precedent for challenging the persistence of authoritarianism".
 Habbal and Hansawi argued that the October 2019 protests in Syria "[proved] that even ruthless repression and tyranny cannot deter the resistance."

 Habbal and Hansawi argued that the new wave of protests frequently included usage of the early Arab Spring slogan "Ash-shab yurid isqat an-nizam" (The people want the fall of the regime).
 The protests were often described as being inherently "anti-systemic" covering the entirety of the political establishment rather than opposition to a single policy; fueling this is large scale unemployment (specifically youth unemployment), as well as frustration towards many government policies, reliance on international aid for basic necessities, corruption and reliance of hydrocarbons (fossil fuels), which all led to discontent towards the often cronyistic system widely in use in Middle Eastern countries.